3359 Mississauga Road

 Researchers are asked to fill in a registration form and abide by our Handling Guidelines.
 The Archives & Special Collections are open to the public.

-Librarians or staff from the Collections and Digital Scholarship Unit are always available to discuss your research and help you locate and make suggestions on sources.
+Librarians or staff from the Digital Scholarship Unit are available to discuss your research and help you locate and make suggestions on sources.
 It is good to know as much about your topic from secondary sources before coming to the Archives & Special Collections.
 If you have references such as footnoted sources, be sure to bring them along to help in your search.